We are here to listen, here to help - Any time.

-It is important to show a potentially suicidal person that we care and that we are concerned for their safety.
+It is important to show the person potentially thinking about suicide that we care and that we are concerned for their safety.
 It is also important to directly ask the person if they are considering suicide.
-This shows that we are taking their feelings seriously, and helps to establish if the risk for suicide is real.
+This shows that we are taking their feelings seriously, and helps to establish if the risk of suicide is real.
 If you feel uncomfortable asking, it is important that you get someone else to ask.
 We need to listen to the person – without judgment and by showing empathy.
 If the person says they are considering suicide, we need to get help for that person by enlisting the help of professionals, such as a family doctor, a mental health professional, a 24-hour crisis line, or even a hospital emergency room if the person is imminently at risk.
-It is also important to enlist familial, friendship and social supports.
+It is also important to enlist familial, friendship, and social supports.
 If the person is at imminent risk of harming themselves, do not leave them alone until they have been assessed and received help from a competent and trustworthy professional, or until another trustworthy adult arrives to stay with them.

-Suicides can appear to happen fast, or “out of nowhere,” when we have not noticed any indications of a person’s suicidality.
-Although most people (80%) present a range of indicators to the people around them, few of us have been educated to recognize these warning signs and we miss them.
+Suicides can appear to happen fast, or “out of nowhere,” when we have not noticed any indicators of a person's intention to die.
+Although most people (80%) present a range of indicators to the people around them, it is common to miss these warning signs.

 Suicides are also rarely the result of a single traumatic loss or change.
 Usually, there are many contributing factors and events that have developed or occurred over a period of time.
 A sudden traumatic event may be the ‘trigger’ event that moves a person to end their life, but it is unlikely the only cause.

-Research suggests that 70 to 90 per cent of people who have made a lethal attempt, or died by suicide, were suffering from one or more unmanaged mental health issues – such as protracted depression or anxiety, bi-polarity, psychosis, and/or substance abuse.
-While the presence of an unmanaged mental health issue is strongly associated with suicide, it is important to note that most people assessed with a mental illness are not at risk of suicide, and that few suicides are wholly the result of a mental illness.
+Research suggests that 70 to 90 percent of people who have made an attempt, or died by suicide, were suffering from one or more unmanaged mental health issues – such as depression or anxiety, bipolarity, psychosis, and/or substance use disorder.
+While the presence of an unmanaged mental health issue can be associated with suicide, it is important to note that most people assessed with a mental illness are not at risk of suicide, and that few suicides are wholly the result of a mental illness.